engyraafat/Chip_Floor_Planner_and_Top_Level_Router/README.md

     1) FloorPlanner.cpp
     2) PinAssignment.cpp
     3) router.cpp
+The output files of one program serves as the input of the next one

 FloorPlanner.cpp:
 -  It takes the input as a directory of def files for the hard macros